tomohisa/dcb-events.github.io/docs/glossary.md

 ## Eventual Consistency

-State where data across a distributed system becomes consistent over time, without requiring immediate synchronization
+Consistency model that prioritizes availability and partition tolerance over immediate consistency.

 ## Optimistic Locking

-Concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
-If the data has been modified by another transaction in the meantime, the update is rejected
+A concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
+If another transaction has modified the data in the meantime, the update is rejected.

 ## Pessimistic Locking

-Concurrency control mechanism that prevents conflicts by locking a resource for a transaction, blocking others from modifying it until the lock is released
+A concurrency control mechanism that prevents conflicts by locking a resource for a transaction, blocking others from modifying it until the lock is released

 ## Process Manager

-Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate
+Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate.
+TO BE CHANGED

 ## Projection

 Deriving [state](#state) from a series of events

-Projections can be used to persist [read models](#read-model); however, since DCB primarily focuses on the write side, this website typically refers to projections used to construct an in-memory [decision model](#decision-model).
+----- THIS is not a DEFINITION - TO BE MOVED SOMEWHERE ELSE ---- Projections can be used to persist [read models](#read-model); however, since DCB primarily focuses on the write side, this website typically refers to projections used to construct an in-memory [decision model](#decision-model).

-Essentially, a projection can be implemented as a function that takes the current state and an [event](#event) as inputs and returns the updated state:
+Essentially, a projection can be implemented as a set of functions that takes the current state and an [event](#event) as inputs and returns the updated state:

 ```haskell
 fn (state, event) => state